deb-intel/GramineTest/Documentation/environment-setup.rst

 Check for SGX compatibility
 ==============================

-We supply a tool, `is-sgx-available <https://deb-intel.github.io/GramineTest/manpages/is-sgx-available.html>`_ – Check environment for SGX compatibility, which you can use to check your hardware and system.
-It’s installed together with the respective gramine package you install from the options below.
+We supply a tool, `is-sgx-available <https://deb-intel.github.io/GramineTest/manpages/is-sgx-available.html>`_ that checks the environment for SGX compatibility.
+Use this tool to check your hardware and system.
+It’s installed together with the respective gramine package you previously installed.

 Prepare a signing key